-With this article, you’ll learn more about what redundant hosting is and how it works so you can decide if it’s something you need.
-Specifically, you’ll get answers to questions, such as:
+With this article, you’ll learn more about redundant hosting and how it works to decide if you need it.

 What Is Redundant Hosting?

-Redundant hosting is hosting that’s run from multiple different servers in multiple different locations so that if there’s a problem with one setup, the other one remains up and running so visitors to your site don’t experience any outages.
-Another name that’s commonly used for redundant hosting is high availability (HA) web hosting.
+Redundant hosting is run from multiple servers in many locations.
+If there’s a problem with one setup, the other one remains up and running so your site visitors don’t experience any outages.
+Another name commonly used for redundant hosting is high availability (HA) web hosting.

-While the concept is straightforward, putting it into practice can be a challenge.
-There are many different ways that this is done, and even a variety of different levels of redundant hosting to consider.
-Redundant hosting is also going to be more expensive than standard hosting because it’ll require so much more equipment and effort to set up and maintain.
+While the concept is straightforward, putting it into practice can be challenging.
+There are many ways this is done, and even a variety of different levels of redundant hosting to consider.
+Redundant hosting is also more expensive than standard hosting because it’ll require so much more equipment and effort to set up and maintain.

 How Do You Get Redundant Hosting?

-There are many ways to set up redundant hosting, each of which have various advantages and disadvantages.
-Taking the time to understand the basics of how these systems work helps you to make the best decision for your organization:
+There are many ways to set up redundant hosting, each of which has various advantages and disadvantages.
+Taking the time to understand the basics of how these systems work helps you to make the best decision for your organization.

-- Multiple servers in one location working together: You can set up two or more physical servers with your website and keep them all in one location.
+- Multiple servers in one location working together: You can set up two or more physical servers and keep them all in one location.
 The traffic to your site is then divided up based on how busy each server is at a given time.
-If one server goes down, the others can handle all the traffic without any outages.
+If one server goes down, the others can handle all the traffic without outages.

-- Multiple servers in two or more locations working together: This option functions in largely the same way as the previous one but rather than having all the physical servers in one place, they’re distributed in multiple facilities.
-This helps to ensure no outages occur due to power problems, internet connectivity issues, and other related issues.
+- Multiple servers in two or more locations working together: This functions in largely the same way as the previous option, but the physical servers are distributed in multiple facilities.
+This helps ensure no outages occur due to power problems, internet connectivity challenges, and other related issues.

 - Multiple servers working independently: You can also get your site set up and operational in multiple locations that don’t directly work together.
 For this option, traffic to the site is generally directed based on geographic proximity between the servers and the visitors to the site.
-If, however, one location goes offline, all traffic can be directed to the other.
+But if one location goes offline, all traffic can be directed to the other.

 It’s possible to set up any of these configurations on your own so you handle the hosting within your company, but it’s more common to work with a third-party hosting provider to manage the environment.

 Finding the best hosting companies that can provide redundant hosting solutions is well worth the effort.
-For most businesses, contracting out to a service provider that specializes in hosting is not only going to be easier, but it also provides better results.
-This is because these companies already have everything in place that they need to provide top-tier redundant hosting solutions.
+For most businesses, contracting out to a service provider that specializes in hosting is easier and provides better results.
+These companies already have everything they need to provide top-tier redundant hosting solutions.

 Is Fully Redundant Hosting Right for You?

-Many hosting providers offer a 99.9% uptime guarantee, which means that your site will be down for less than 43 minutes per month, on average as it’ll typically be far less than this.
-Some hosting providers are moving to a 99.99% uptime guarantee, which means your site has less than 4:19 of downtime per month.
+Many hosting providers offer a 99.9% uptime guarantee — your site will be down for under 43 minutes per month or, on average, far less.
+Some hosting providers are moving to a 99.99% uptime guarantee; your site will have less than 4:19 of downtime per month.

-What Are the Business Benefits to Redundant Hosting?
+What Are the Business Benefits of Redundant Hosting?

-The benefits of redundant hosting for your business are primarily going to be based on the fact that your website is up and running at all times.
-While there’s always a slight risk that all the systems running your site have trouble at once, this is extraordinarily rare.
-Having near-perfect uptime for your website provides a variety of benefits, including:
+The benefits of redundant hosting for your business are primarily based on your website being up and running at all times.
+While there’s always a slight risk that all the systems running your site have trouble simultaneously, this is extraordinarily rare.
+Having near-perfect uptime for your website provides various benefits, including:

-- Improved reputation: Customers see your company as more reliable if they know your website is always going to be up and running.
+- Improved reputation: Customers see your company as more reliable if they know your website is always up and running.

-- No missed sales: If you rely on your website to generate sales, you know that your site is always up so your customers can make the purchases they want.
+- No missed sales: If you rely on your website to generate sales, having your site always up lets your customers make the purchases they want.

-- Less worry about your site: You have less to worry about when you have your site up and running on multiple, redundant servers.
+- Less worry about your site: There is no need to be concerned when your site is working on multiple redundant servers.

 What Is an Example of Redundant Hosting?

-Redundant hosting is very common with larger companies that can afford to invest in these types of systems.
+Redundant hosting is common with larger companies that can afford to invest in these types of systems.
 For example, Facebook, Amazon, and Google all have dozens of different data center facilities set up around the world to meet the needs of their customers.
-If one of the facilities goes offline, the others are generally able to pick up the load and continue operating without any outages.
+If one of the facilities goes offline, the others generally pick up the load and continue operating without outages.